Ornithine

-Ornithine is a non-proteinogenic α-amino acid that plays a role in the urea cycle.
-It is not incorporated into proteins during translation.
-Ornithine is abnormally accumulated in the body in ornithine transcarbamylase deficiency, a disorder of the urea cycle.
+Ornithine is a non-proteinogenic α-amino acid that plays an essential role in the urea cycle (to the extent that it is sometimes also called the Ornithine Cycle).
+Improper levels can cause disorders of the urea cycle, such as hyperornithinemia, hyperammonemia as well as other metabolic diseases such as gyrate atrophy and cancer.

+The name "ornithine" originates from the Greek word for bird (ornis or ornith-) in reference to its discovery as a benzoate ester in chicken excrement, by Max Jaffe in 1877.
+It is a key substrate for the biosynthesis of proline, polyamines and citrulline, but as a non-essential amino acid it is not incorporated into proteins in humans.

 The moiety derived from ornithine is called ornithyl.

 Role in urea cycle

 L-Ornithine is one of the products of the action of the enzyme arginase on L-arginine, creating urea.
 Therefore, ornithine is a central component of the urea cycle, which enables the disposal of excess nitrogen.
 Ornithine itself is recycled and, in a sense, acts as a catalyst.

 First, ammonia is converted into carbamoyl phosphate (H_{2}NC(O)OPO_{3}^{2−}) by carbamoyl phosphate synthetase.
 Ornithine transcarbamylase then catalyzes the reaction between carbamoyl phosphate and ornithine to form citrulline and phosphate (P_{i}).
 Another amino group is contributed by aspartate, leading to the formation of arginine and the byproduct fumarate.
 The resulting arginine, a guanidinium compound, is subsequently hydrolyzed by arginase to regenerate ornithine and release urea.

 The two nitrogen atoms in urea are derived from ammonia and aspartate, while the nitrogen atoms in ornithine remain unchanged.

 Reaction mechanism:.
 The side-chain amino group of ornithine (Orn) nucleophilically attacks the carbonyl carbon of carbamoyl phosphate (CP), left, forming a tetrahedral transition state, middle.
 Charge rearrangement then releases citrulline (Cit) and phosphate (P_{i}), right.

 Ornithine is not an amino acid directly coded for by DNA; that is, it is not a proteinogenic amino acid.
 However, in mammalian non-hepatic tissues, the primary role of the urea cycle is often the biosynthesis of arginine.
 As an intermediate in metabolic pathways, ornithine is thus quite important.